 The project to digitise wallcharts produced for the University of Padua’s science departments was conceived to make these documents accessible, as they not only provide a record of an era and an educational method but also often possess particular artistic merit.
 The first 194 wallcharts were digitised in 2013 and illustrate topics in the fields of zoology, physics, chemistry, paleontology and geology.

-The collection contains 800 images of historical and ancient documents from the libraries of the University of Padua’s School of Medicine.
+800 images of historical and ancient documents from the libraries of the University of Padua’s School of Medicine.

-The Botanists Portrait Collection consists of 2,380 portraits of Italian and foreign botanists dating from the second half of the seventeenth century through to the first half of the twentieth.
+2,380 portraits of Italian and foreign botanists dating from the second half of the seventeenth century through to the first half of the twentieth.
 The collection is made up of photographs (salt prints, albumen prints, aristotypes, platinotypes and gelatin prints), glass negatives, engravings, watercolours, drawings, paintings and photomechanical prints.
 The collection is preserved in the Padua Botanical Garden Library.

-A collection of Learning Objects developed from Work Package 7 of the European Union Linked Heritage project, with a duration of 30 months, beginning in April 2011.
+Learning Objects developed from Work Package 7 of the European Union Linked Heritage project, with a duration of 30 months, beginning in April 2011.
 Training materials (deliverables, brochures, guidelines and manuals) were also developed by Linked Heritage participants and the Atena, Minerva and Michael European projects.